 Your request will be handled under different regulations depending on the kind of information you ask for, for example the:

-- Data Protection Act (DPA) - if you ask for information an organisation holds about you
+- General Data Protection Regulations (GDPR) or equivalent UK legislation - if you ask for information an organisation holds about you

 - Environmental Information Regulations (EIR) - if you ask for environmental information

 Do you have to provide the information requested?

 We could refuse your request if the information comes under an exemption in the FOIA.

 If the information is exempt we have to decide whether the public interest lies in releasing or withholding the information.
 If we decide that the public interest lies in withholding the information, we will explain to you which exemption applies.